meteor-gazelle/meteor-gazelle/packages/meteor-gazelle-ip-manager/README.md

 ## Ip Manager
 ### About
 This package provides various validation and management capabilities for ip addresses connecting to the website.
+With this package you can track failed login attempts, ban specific or ranges of ip addresses, check connecting clients for banned status.

 ### Usage
 #### isBannedIp